Android-SUR/Android-SUR.github.io/README.md

 ## Codebase Organization
-Currently, We have release a portion of the implementation code for references [here](https://github.com/Android-SUR/Android-SUR.github.io/tree/main/code).
+Currently, We have released a portion of the implementation code for reference [here](https://github.com/Android-SUR/Android-SUR.github.io/tree/main/code).
 For the full code, we are scrutinizing the codebase to avoid possible anonymity violations.
 After that, we will release the source code of this study as soon as we have finished examining it and acquired its release permission from the authority.
 The codebase is organized as follows.

 ```
 code